Since 1973, the Los Angeles Regional Food Bank has worked to mobilize resources in the community to alleviate hunger.

-The Food Bank collects food from hundreds of resources, which – with the help of 27,000 volunteers annually – it distributes through a network of over 600 partner agencies.
-97 percent of revenue raised go directly to programs.
+The Food Bank collects food from hundreds of resources, which – with the help of 30,000 volunteers annually – it distributes through a network of more than 625 partner agencies.
+Ninety-seven percent of revenue raised goes directly to programs.
 Our efficiency and effectiveness led the LA Business Journal to name the Food Bank as the “Nonprofit Organization of the Year” among large local organizations in 2013.

 You can help fulfill the mission of the Los Angeles Regional Food Bank when you donate today.

 -Adequate funding and good administrative policies for CalFresh/SNAP (Supplemental Nutrition Assistance Program, previously called Food Stamps).
 This program offers nutrition assistance to millions of eligible, low income individuals and families and provides economic benefits to communities.

 -Adequate funding and good administrative policies for TEFAP (The Emergency Food Assistance Program).
 Through this program, the Food Bank distributes USDA commodities to food pantries and other distribution sites provide grocery bags of food to low-income families and individuals based on income guidelines.

 -Adequate funding and good administrative policies for CSFP (Commodity Supplemental Food Program).
 This program works to improve the health of low-income elderly people at least 60 years of age by supplementing their diets with nutritious USDA Foods.

 -Adequate funding and good administrative policies for CACFP (Child and Adult Care Food Program, also called the Kids Café program).
 This program addresses the needs for both proper nutrition and quality day and after school care in low-income communities.
 At each Kids Cafe site, healthy meals and snacks are served to needy children in a safe, nurturing environment.